 3) Responsibility: The primary agents of this formation are the parents, and they are intimately involved in this process, regularly communicating with their children (not primarily the school) about what is taking place in their lives.
 This role likewise imposes on each student the necessity of openly sharing with his/her parents all that is taking place at the school, both generally and with regard to him/her in particular, promptly and frequently.
 Because of the centrality of the students and their families, students must assume full responsibility for their actions and grades.
 The school or the teachers are there to assist in their development, but not take over their lives.

 4) Vocation: Each child is an individual.
 “Success” may mean something different for one child than it does for another.
-The school should not have the same type of worldly goal in mind for each student (e.g. college acceptance, a certain SAT score or GPA, etc.), but should assist the student in discerning his vocation and cooperating with God’s grace and the inspirations of His Holy Spirit.
+The school should not have the same type of worldly goal in mind for each student (e.g. college acceptance, a certain SAT score, etc.), but should assist the student in discerning his vocation and cooperating with God’s grace and the inspirations of His Holy Spirit.
 How faithfully a student does the latter should be the only metric by which the success of our school is judged.

 *By these four principles, the formal, efficient, material, and final causes of our apostolate are understood respectively.